godotcommunity/godot-docs/index.rst

             other engine versions using the "Read the Docs" panel at the bottom of the sidebar.

-Welcome to the official documentation of `Godot Engine <https://godotengine.org>`__, the free and open source community-driven 2D and 3D game engine!
+Welcome to the mirror of the official documentation of `Godot Engine <https://godotengine.org>`__, the free and open source community-driven 2D and 3D game engine!
 If you are new to this documentation, we recommend that you read the :ref:`introduction page <doc_about_intro>` to get an overview of what this documentation has to offer.
+This repository serves as a backup copy of the official Godot Engine documentation, providing continued accessibility and reliability.

 The table of contents in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top-left corner.